 Partial prolonged asphyxic insults, which usually last for more than 30 minutes, mainly lead to cortical injury in the watershed and parasagittal regions, with relative sparing of damage to the deep gray matter.

-Other events that can cause partial prolonged asphyxia include umbilical cord compression caused by a nuchal cord (cord wrapped aroung the baby’s neck) or oligohydramnios, placental insufficiency and inadequate or delayed resuscitation of the baby at birth.
+Other events that can cause partial prolonged asphyxia include hypertension and hypotension, umbilical cord compression caused by a nuchal cord or oligohydramnios (too little amniotic fluid), placental insufficiency and inadequate or delayed resuscitation of the baby at birth.

 Mixed Injury Pattern

-A brief overview of the brain injury cycle will help with the understanding of how brain damage is diagnosed with brain imaging studies.
+A brief overview of cell function and death in the brain injury cycle will help with the understanding of how brain damage is diagnosed with brain imaging studies.

-When a condition (such as placental abruption) causes the oxygen saturation in the baby’s blood to drop, the brain may not be affected initially.
+When a condition (e.g. placental abruption) causes the oxygen saturation in the baby’s blood to drop, the brain may not be affected initially.
 However, when the oxygen supply gets too low, hypoxia develops.
-Hypoxia is a state of decreased oxygen supply and resultant anaerobic metabolism.
-Anaerobic metabolism is the creation of energy in the absence of oxygen, and the acidosis created by this process has a direct, harmful effect on neurons (brain cells).
+This results in anaerobic metabolism.
+Anaerobic metabolism is the creation of energy in the absence of oxygen, and the build-up of acids (acidosis) created by this process has a direct, harmful effect on neurons (brain cells).

 Acidosis also can lead to a drop in fetal blood pressure that causes a reduced flow of blood in the brain, which leads to ischemia.
 Both hypoxia and acidosis cause reduced cerebral blood flow.
-Indeed, research shows that hypotension and resultant diminished brain perfusion are significant factors associated with neuronal injury and hypoxic ischemic encephalopathy (HIE).
+Research shows that hypotension and resultant diminished brain perfusion are significant factors associated with neuronal injury and HIE.

-The cerebral damage that occurs during this hypoxic ischemic phase is worsened by a reperfusion injury, which is injury that occurs 2 – 6 hours after the primary insult.
-Reperfusion is damaging because as blood flow in the brain is restored, there is an increase in oxygen in the blood, which leads to free radical production that causes further cell damage and energy failure and more brain injury.
+The brain damage that occurs during this hypoxic-ischemic phase is worsened by a reperfusion injury, which is a secondary injury that occurs 2 – 6 hours after the primary insult.
+Reperfusion is damaging because as blood flow in the brain is restored, there is an increase in oxygen in the blood, which leads to free radical production that causes further cell damage, energy failure, and more brain injury.